Anchor PDAs and Accounts

 }

-for non-PDA accounts, Anchor defaults to setting the owner of
+When using init for non-PDA accounts, Anchor defaults to setting the owner of

 the initialized account to be the program currently executing the instruction.

-However, when using init
+However, when using init in combination with seeds and bump, the owner

 must be the executing program.
 This is because initializing an account for the